PerseusKyogre09/Text-Adventure-Engine/README.md

 🙏 I would like to express my gratitude to my Computer Science teacher, **Ms. Shipra**, for her valuable guidance throughout this project.
 I also thank my parents and friends for their support and encouragement.
 Additionally, I am grateful to the CBSE board for providing this opportunity.

 ## License
 🛠️ This project is for educational purposes only.
+Read LICENSE.md

 ## Disclaimer
 🚨 This project was created as part of a school assignment and is not affiliated with any commercial entities.